InvestmentSystems/function-pipe/doc/source/usage_df.rst

 DataFrame Processing with FunctionNode
 ---------------------------------------

 ``FunctionNode``-wraped functions can be used to link functions in linear compositions.
-What is passed in the pipes can change, as long as the node is prepared to receive the value of its predecessor.
-As before, the *innermost* node receives its input only after the complete composition expression is evaluated to a single function and called with the *initial input*.
+What is passed in the pipes can change, as long as a node is prepared to receive the value of its predecessor.
+As before, *core callables* are called only after the complete composition expression is evaluated to a single function and called with the *initial input*.

 We will use the follow imports throughout these examples.
-The ``requests`` and ``pandas`` third-party packages are be easily installed with PIP.
+The ``requests`` and ``pandas`` third-party packages are easily installed with ``pip``.

 .. code-block:: python